 These are the most common form of air compressors and they operate in fundamentally the same way.

 A single phase has one chamber to compress the air.
-In a dual phase, the air is compressed twice in two chambers.
+A dual phase air compressor uses two chambers to compress the air twice.

-Do not confuse the number of chambers to be the same though as single phase can still have two cylinders, this is to compress more air rather than the number of times the air is compressed.
+Do not confuse the number of chambers to be the same though as single phase compressors can have two cylinders.
+This is to compress more air rather than the number of times the air gets compressed.

-With these machines, a piston travels downwards causing a change in pressure which subsequently forces the chamber door open.
-Air is then drawn in and with the movement of the piston travelling upwards, this air is forced out at a much higher pressure.
+With these machines, a piston travels downwards causing a change in pressure which forces the chamber door open to draw in air.
+As the piston travels upwards, it forces air out at a higher pressure.
 A dual phase will do this but send the air to be compressed one more time in its additional cylinder.

 The air is then sent for cooling in a separate storage tank until it is needed.